 Sanding for Full Hardwood Floor Refinishing

-While it's possible to manually sand the floor, it's a better idea to use professional drum floor sanders and edge sanders, which can be rented from most home improvement stores.
+Manually sanding a floor with a pad sander or even a belt sander is not an option.
+You need the heavy-duty drum floor sanders and edge sanders that professionals use, which can be rented from most home improvement stores.
 Before sanding your hardwood flooring, practice on a plywood board until you know how to use both tools comfortably.

-Floor sanding belts are good for around 250 square feet of flooring, so make sure you measure the square footage of the room ahead of time and buy enough belts in a full sequence of grits: 24, 36, 60 and 80.
+Floor sanding belts are good for around 250 square feet of flooring, so make sure you measure the square footage of the room ahead of time and buy enough belts in a full sequence of grits: 36, 60, 80, and, if the floor is in terrible shape, 24.
 Don't be tempted to skip a level of sandpaper — this will not save you time or money and might even ruin the entire hardwood floor refinishing project by leaving you with a scratched floor.

 Floor sanders can easily damage shoe molding and baseboards, so remove these and number them so they can be easily replaced after you finish.
-Put on a dust mask and fit the sander with a 24-grit sandpaper belt.
+Put on a dust mask and fit the sander with a 24- or 36-grit sandpaper belt.
 Run the sander along the floor boards, going with the grain, back and forth over 3- to 4-foot lengths at a time.

 Keep the sander moving to avoid creating dents, and overlap areas as you go.
 Eliminate any scratches and water stains as you go but do not attempt to remove pet urine stains or other stains that penetrate deep into the flooring because these can rarely be removed without damaging the floor.